helgoboss/reaper-rs/README.md

 IDE/debugging support, they are included in the Git repository like any other Rust source.

 You can generate these files on demand (see build section), e.g. after you have adjusted `reaper_plugin_functions.h`.
-Right now this is enabled for Linux and macOS only.
-If we would generate the files on Windows, `bindings.rs` would look quite differently (whereas `reaper.rs` should end up the same).
+Right now this is enabled for Linux only.
+If we generated the files on Windows, `bindings.rs` would look very different (whereas `reaper.rs` should end up the same).
 The reason is that `reaper_plugin.h` includes `windows.h` on Windows, whereas on Linux and macOS, it uses `swell.h` ([Simple Windows Emulation Layer](https://www.cockos.com/wdl/)) as a replacement.
+But even on macOS, the result looks different than on Linux.

 Most parts of `bindings.rs` are used to generate `reaper.rs` and otherwise ignored, but a few structs, types and constants are published as part of the `raw` module.
 In order to have